iarsystems/bitbucket-ci-example/README.md

 - Click `  Finish  ` and you will be taken back to the page where you can see your active runners as well as add more runners.

 You can have as many parallel build nodes with runners as your license allows you to.
-[Contact sales](https://iar.com/about/contact) for expanding your build capacity.
+[Contact IAR Sales](https://iar.com/about/contact) for expanding your build capacity.

 ### Test your runner
 Now we are good to perform a quick test to see if your runner is taking jobs properly.